 - Where do they hang out online?

 You can use Google Forms or SurveyMonkey to create your survey.
 Include strategic questions that will help you validate your ideas.
-Once validated, you can make use of tools like Notion or other similar tools (including mind-mapping tools) to start mapping out your course content from the module level all the way down to the lesson level.
-Without using strategic tools for thought, if you just start writing or recording, you’ll often find yourself all over the place, and your course will lack focus.
+Once validated, you can use tools like Notion or other similar tools (including mind-mapping tools) to map your course content from the module to the lesson level.
+Without using strategic tools for thought, if you start writing or recording, you’ll often find yourself all over the place, and your course will lack focus.

 I’m a big fan of externalizing my ideas, and I think you should be too.
 If you don’t, all your ideas will only exist in your head, which isn’t very effective.
 When you’re done, it’s time to start production.
 Keep it simple by recording yourself on video (using a tool like Loom) and/or screen capture software.
 Make sure your audio is clear as well.
 Invest in a decent microphone if you have to, as audio is way more important than video quality.